 These same laws allow other people to forcibly enter your car to rescue your pet if they consider him or her in danger.
 If you’re planning to run errands or stop at the grocery store during your trip, you might want to get that done before you leave.

-Fun Fact: Some of the newer electric cars like Tesla offer “Dog Mode” setting that will keep the car at a comfortable temperature even while you’re away from the vehicle.
+Fun Fact: Some of the newer electric cars like Tesla offers a “Dog Mode” setting that will keep the car at a comfortable temperature even while you’re away from the vehicle.

 National and State Parks are some of the least dog-friendly places in the United States.